silinternational/simplesamlphp-module-expirychecker/README.md

 `20111011235959Z`).
 Those two attributes need to be part of the attribute set returned when the user successfully authenticates.

-The `warndaysbefore` parameter should be an integer representing how many days before the expiry date the "about to expire" warning will be shown to the user.
+The `warnDaysBefore` parameter should be an integer representing how many days before the expiry date the "about to expire" warning will be shown to the user.

 The `date_format` parameter specifies how you want the date to be formatted,